 A: Chief Safety can arrange multiple training sessions, visit separate sites, or even conduct live online training.
 We are very flexible and can accommodate virtually any schedule.

-A: Yes, although there are some exemptions for employers with 10 or fewer employees such as record keeping and planned inspections, an employer with just one employee must still comply with the applicable OSHA standards.
+A: Yes.
+Although employers with 10 or fewer employees are exempt from such requirements as record keeping and planned inspections, an employer with just one employee must still comply with the applicable OSHA standards.
 To learn more about which standards apply to your company’s operations please contact us.

-A: Chief Safety is highly qualified and have represented numerous clients each year.
-We not only provide representation at the informal conference but also assistance with the citation abatement process.
+A: Chief Safety is highly qualified and represents numerous clients each year.
+We not only provide representation at your informal conference but also assistance with the citation abatement process.